Data User Guide

 AidData should be cited in any online or print communications or publications that use information from the AidData database.
 Simply cite ‘Source: AidData.org’.

-For academic purposes please cite the information in AidData and/or User’s Guide using the following citation:
+For academic purposes, please cite the aid data information in AidData.org using the following citation:

 Tierney, Michael J., Daniel L. Nielson, Darren G. Hawkins, J. Timmons Roberts, Michael G. Findley, Ryan M. Powers, Bradley Parks, Sven E. Wilson, and Robert L. Hicks.
 2011.
 More Dollars than Sense: Refining Our Knowledge of Development Finance Using AidData.
 World Development 39 (11): 1891-1906.